-Weaving the leaves of palm trees that grow on the banks of rivers in tropical regions are used in the art of basket construction.
+Weaving the leaves of palm trees that grow on the banks of rivers in tropical regions is used in the art of basket construction.
 These unique baskets are usually decorated with geometric shapes created by colorful yarns.
 These baskets are usually used to hold bread or sewing utensils.
-Usually a round cloth is woven on top of the basket to make it easier to open.
+Usually, a round cloth is woven on top of the basket to make it easier to open.

-If you want to see the best examples of handicrafts in southern Iran, visit some of the local markets in Qeshm Island that sell embroidered fabrics.
-Amazing ornaments on fabric made from white, silver or gold yarns that come in complex forms of plants.
-These fabrics are used to decorate traditional women’s clothing, cushions, wall hangings and even backpacks.
+If you want to see the best examples of handicrafts in Iran, especially in the Southern parts, visit some of the local markets in Qeshm Island that sell embroidered fabrics.
+Amazing ornaments on fabric made from white, silver, or gold yarns come in complex forms of plants.
+These fabrics are used to decorate traditional women’s clothing, cushions, wall hangings, and even backpacks.
 “Golabaton” is an art embroidered mainly in the conquest of local women in southern Iran and plays an important role in the economics of Qeshm-based families.
 These crafts are also a popular pastime for young girls.

 Walking through souvenir shops in Bushehr and its handicraft markets means walking down a large street to experience the history and culture of the area.
-Visit the mat weaving market and get acquainted with the ancient art of southern Iran.
+Visit the mat weaving market and get acquainted with the ancient art of Southern handicrafts in Iran.
 It is made from the leaves of palm trees.
-The mat weaving is the most famous handicraft in southern Iran, is mostly made by local girls and women in Bushehr province.
-Not only is it used as a mattress for sleeping, it is also used for making baskets, dishes, and decorative items.
+Mat weaving is the most famous handicraft in southern Iran and is mostly made by local girls and women in Bushehr province.
+Not only is it used as a mattress for sleeping, but it is also used for making baskets, dishes, and decorative items.

-The most unique type of Iranian pottery is called “Jahle”, a type of pitcher that is used to keep water cool in the hot air of southern cities.
+The unique type of handicrafts in Iran in terms of pottery is called “Jahle,” a type of pitcher that is used to keep water cool in the hot air of southern cities.
 Interestingly, these pitchers have not changed since ancient times, so you can step into the markets of Kish to see and buy a wide range of pottery on the island.